Voice Search Optimization: How to Improve Your Visibility in 2026

 — Google Search Team

 Voice searches often have a local character.
-ComScore research shows that 58% of voice searches are focused on local business information such as opening hours, addresses and contact details.
+ComScore research shows that 58% of voice searches are focused on local business information such as opening hours, addresses, and contact details.
 This makes local SEO more crucial than ever.

-Answers instead of links
+Answers Instead of Links

 Example: